cmabdullah/Recursion/README.md

 ## Problem 7: <br />

-Write a recursive program to compute n!  <br />
+Find the [Factorial](http://www.sanfoundry.com/c-program-factorial-using-recursion/) of a Number using Recursion  <br />

 Input:  <br />